FLAVIO FROHLICH, PH.D. – PRINCIPAL INVESTIGATOR

 |

-Verina Guirguis is a second-year undergraduate at UNC Chapel Hill pursuing majors in Neuroscience and Linguistics with a minor in Chemistry.
-As a research assistant, she is interested in exploring the biological causes of various neurological disorders, as well as the connection between neural oscillations and cognitive functions.
-In her free time, she loves to read, play chess, and spend time with friends and family.
+Kate is second-year undergraduate at UNC Chapel Hill.
+She is majoring in Neuroscience with a minor in Chemistry.
+As a research assistant, she is interested in the role that neural networks play in psychiatric disorders and hopes to be a part of furthering psychiatric treatments.
+In her free time, she enjoys spending time with friends and family, trying new foods, cooking, and traveling.

 |